-MH Collateral (InSyst codes 310, 311, 317, 413, 614) is being reconceptualized and will be different than we currently understand it.
-See section on Collateral services.
+MH Collateral (InSyst codes 310, 311, 317, 413, 614) is being reconceptualized and will likely be different than we currently understand it.
+We have heard that DHCS and CMS are in discussions about those changes and will inform counties as soon as they are able.
+SUD collateral has largely been eliminated (see BHIN 23-001 and the DHCS CalAIM FAQ).

-19. How do we enter two or more of the exact same type of encounter for the same beneficiary on the same day for the same provider in SmartCare?
-Updated 9/6/2023
+19. How do we enter two or more of the same type of encounter for the same beneficiary on the same day for the same provider in SmartCare?